 FUN – INFORMATIVE

+Note: This class is open to anyone interested in instrument flying.
+You do not have to be a Wings of Carolina member to participate in the class.
 There are typically 10-15 students in this class.
-Most all have significant flying experience and are working on their instrument training.
+Most have significant flying experience and are working on their instrument training.
 However, some students are just beginning.
-Learning is enhanced by the sharing of experiences by the more advanced flight students who have the unique perspective of a new “in training” instrument pilot.
+Learning is enhanced by the sharing of experiences by the more advanced flight students who have the unique perspective of a new instrument pilot “in training.”

 Serious Training